 No matter what type of blog you create, you can always supplement your income by helping others start a blog of their own.

 Here's how to get started:

-Many people hesitate in starting a blog (or a website) because they feel they are not experts in a particular field.
+Many people hesitate starting a blog because they feel they're not experts.
 But the truth of the matter is that you don't need to be an expert to start a blog on a certain topic.

 In fact, not being an expert might actually work in your favor.

 When you're an expert on a topic, you're going to have a hard time relating to the "beginners" in your audience.
 Your language and the lingo you use is going to be different than that of a beginner.

 For example, imagine you are a pro trainer with years of experience.
 You're going to be talking about anaerobic exercising, calorie tracking while glossing over important things like stretching and drinking fluids.